prestonconnors/exercise_routine_video_editor/README.md

 ## Features

-- **YAML Configuration:** All styling (colors, fonts, sizes, borders) is controlled in a single `config.yaml` file for easy theme changes.
+- **Centralized Styling:** All visual elements (colors, fonts, sizes, positions) are controlled in a single `config.yaml` file for easy theme changes.
-- **Routine Planning:** Video structure is defined in a simple `routine.yaml` file, listing exercises and their durations.
+- **Routine-Based Editing:** Video structure is defined in a simple `routine.yaml` file, listing exercises and their durations.
 - **Automated Asset Generation:** A script (`create_progress_ring.py`) automatically generates high-quality, reusable animated timer assets.
-- **Dynamic Overlays:** The main script (`assemble_video.py`) automatically composites timers and burns in exercise titles for each segment.
+- **V-Log / LUT Support:** Automatically applies a specified `.cube` LUT to the source video for professional color grading (e.g., V-Log to Rec.709 conversion).
+- **Configurable Overlay Positioning:** Place the timer and exercise titles anywhere on the screen using FFmpeg's powerful positioning expressions directly in the config file.
+- **Partial Rendering:** Re-render specific segments of your routine for testing, or extract a specific portion of a long source video using start/end time commands.
-- **High Performance:** The timer generation script is optimized to be extremely fast, and the assembly script uses GPU-accelerated FFmpeg commands where possible.
+- **High Performance:** The timer generation script is highly optimized, and the assembly script uses GPU-accelerated FFmpeg commands where possible.
 - **Professional Formats:** Timer assets are created in ProRes 4444 with a transparent alpha channel for high-quality compositing.

 ## Project Structure